 - First step: Stand on one leg.
 Balance for as long as you can, working up to 60 seconds on each leg.
 When you can do this for 60 seconds, try the next exercise.

 - Second step: Stand on one leg, and fold your arms across your chest.
 When you can do this for 60 seconds on each leg, go on to the next exercise.

 - Third step: Stand on one leg and hold your arms out to the sides.
 When you can do this for 60 seconds on each leg, try the next exercise.

 - Fourth step: Stand on one leg and fold your arms across your chest with your eyes closed.
 Balance for as long as you can, working up to 60 seconds on each leg.

-- Toe-heel balance.
-Hold onto the sink, the counter, or the back of your chair with both hands.
-Stand on your toes and hold that position for 10 seconds.
+Hold on to the sink, the counter, or the back of your chair with both hands.
+Stand on your toes, and hold that position for 10 seconds.
 Then rock back to your heels, holding that position for 10 seconds.
 Repeat about 5 times.

-- Hip circles.
-Hold onto the sink, the counter, or the back of your chair with both hands.
+Hold on to the sink, the counter, or the back of your chair with both hands.
 Without moving your shoulders or feet, make a big circle to the left with your hips (counterclockwise).
 After you make 5 circles to the left, make 5 circles to the right (clockwise).

 Stand with your left side toward the kitchen counter.
 You can use the counter for balance if you need to.
 Place the heel of your left foot in front of the toes of your right foot so the heel and toes touch.
 Focus on a spot ahead of you, and take a step so that your right heel touches the toes of your left foot.
 Work up to 20 steps.
 You can turn around and go in the other direction, with the counter on your right.